-Erasmus+ aims support the European modernisation and internationalisation agenda in higher education, in particular the quality of student and staff mobility.
-By signing an ECHE, an institution confirms that its participation in Erasmus+ is part of its own strategy for modernisation and internationalisation.
+The Erasmus Charter for Higher Education (ECHE) provides the quality framework for Erasmus+ funded activities carried out by Higher Education Institutions (HEIs).
+The aims of Erasmus+ support the European modernisation and internationalisation agendas in higher education, in particular the quality of student and staff mobility.
+By signing the ECHE, an HEI confirms that its participation in Erasmus+ is part of its own strategy for modernisation and internationalisation.

 Who can apply?